ChilliCream/hotchocolate-docs/docs/extending-types.md

 ## Introduction

-Types in _Hot Chocolate_ are initialized in three phases (create, assign name, complete type),
+In order to know how to extend the type system it is important to know how we actually initialize our types.
+Types in _Hot Chocolate_ are initialized in three phases (create, assign name and complete type).
+Each phase can be extended.

 ### Create

 The type initializer creates the type instance and the type definition.
 The type definition contains all information to create and initialize a schema type.
-After the instance creation step is complted the type instance exists and is associated with a native .net type representation.
+After the instance creation step is completed the type instance exists and is associated with a native .net type representation.
 The native .net type can be `object` but can also be something more specific like `string` or any other .net object.
-In this phase the type will also register all of its dependencies to other type system objects (types and directives) to the schema builder.
+In this phase the type will also register all of its dependencies to other type system objects (types and directives) to the type initializer.

+### Assign Name

+After all types are initialized the type initializer will start assigning the type names to the type instances.
+The name of a type can be dependant on another type.
+This capability is often used when other languages would actually opt for generics.

+Let\`s say we have a type `EdgeType<T>` where `T` is another schema type.
+The resulting concrete type shall construct its name by combining the name of the two types.
+So, `EdgeType<StringType>` will become `EdgeString` and so on.

-###
+### Complete Type

+The last phase of the type initilization process will complete the types, this means that the type will manifest in its final form and become immutable.
+In this final phase the object type for instance builds its fields or the enum type for instance creates its values.

+## Extending Types

+__HotWe have two major ways __

 ## Extending Descriptors